 - Negative (“this is bad!”) or positive (“this is badass!”)

 - Explicit (“I love this feature!”) or implicit (“this support ticket suggests that they love this feature!”)

 How you extract value from feedback depends a lot on what data you have to play with.
-Qualitative data lends itself to numeric analysis, for example.
-Quantitative data is harder to analyze at scale.
+Quantitative data lends itself to numeric analysis, for example.
+Qualitative data is harder to analyze at scale.

 Retention is all about understanding customers

 In the context of a subscription business, success is almost entirely pinned on one thing: minimizing churn — or increasing customer retention (same thing).
 A subscription is a contract between the vendor and customer, a promise to deliver ongoing value.
 Falling short of this promise is a sure-fire path to heavy churn.

 It’s clear that customer feedback as a critical indication of the health of customers and can help us minimize churn.
 So why are we so bad at handling feedback in general?

 I spoke to two people who are building a product to help solve this exact problem: Sarah Hum and Andrew Rasmussen, co-founders of Canny.